 Whether or not you are required to take the placement exams depends on which College you are going into, your academic background, and your intended program of study.
-Even if you have taken Advanced Placement or International Baccalaureate tests in these subjects, you still need to take the placement exams.
-Please complete this requirement at least two weeks prior to your Registration date.
+Even if you have taken Advanced Placement or International Baccalaureate tests in these subjects, you still need to take the placement exams because your AP and IB results won't come until later in the summer.
+Please complete your placement testing at least two weeks prior to your Registration date.

-The Department of Mathematics coordinates the online ALEKS PPL exam.
-To take this placement test, you will log in through the ALEKS PPL website, where you will find instructions and answers to frequently asked questions.
+The Department of Mathematics coordinates the math placement exam.
+To take this online placement test, you will log in through the Math Department's ALEKS PPL link, where you will find instructions and answers to frequently asked questions.

-.
+Math is the only placement test that you can take more than once.
+When you complete the test, your score will appear on the screen.
+If you are satisfied with the result, you will enroll in the course that you qualify for.
 If you are not satisfied with the result, you can study the material that gave you difficulty by accessing the Preparation and Learning Module and then you can take the test again to try to earn a higher placement.
-After your second exam, it is required that you engage in the learning module for at least 5 hours before you will be allowed to log in and test again.
-If you wish to test a fourth or fifth time, you will need to contact the Math Department to request a password to access the test.
+Prior to a third attempt, you will be required to engage in the learning module for a minimum of 5 hours before you can log in and test again.
+If you wish to test a fourth or fifth time, contact the Math Department for permission and a password.

 Languages Other Than English (LOTE)

 Studying a language other than English is a General Education requirement at Illinois.
 You must successfully complete either the third or the fourth level of a LOTE (depending on your College) in order to fulfill your language requirement.
 It is strongly recommended that you take a LOTE placement exam even though you may think you have fulfilled your General Education requirement!

 Taking a year-long AP or IB language course does not count for more than one year.
 Studying the language in middle school may not count at all.